aspose-words/Aspose.Words-Documentation/net/getting-started/features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-idpf-epub-document-epub-format/text-features-supported-on-epub-export/_index.md

 Text in different languages is fully supported and can be rendered to formats such as PDF and image with high fidelity.

-Exported to HTML as <span> elements.
+Exported to HTML as &lt;span&gt; elements.

 Each Run node in the model is exported as a separate span to retain formatting properly.
 Some documents can contain many runs that are unrequired and can be joined.
 In the resulting HTML document this can result in many extra span elements.